shupershuff/PalworldServerTools/README.md

 **Server Admin**<br>
 You can check for updates (manually and at server launch), initiate updates, start and stop the server.<br>

-Note: Kick and Ban not implemented yet<br>
+Note: Kick and Ban not implemented yet, will be in v1.1.0<br>
 Note: Auto Update feature not implemented yet but plan to have a feature to regularly check for new versions and if so force a restart and update.<br>

 **Backups**<br>